ShameGod/goLang/README.md

 }
 ```

 ## Common erros :

 ### fatal error: all goroutines are asleep - deadlock
 This happens when the main goroutine finishes executing but the other goroutines didn't finish.
 It happened to me because I forgor to add the **&** to the **wg** variable of type WaitGroup

+### Deadlock :
+When a goroutine G1 waits for G2 and G2 is waiting for G1
+can happen by waiting on channels.

 ## Booking app :